First Bank Hires W. Todd Ross as Roanoke Valley Market President

-STRASBURG, Va., April 24, 2023 (GLOBE NEWSWIRE) -- First National Corporation (the "Company" or "First National") FXNC, the bank holding company of First Bank (the "Bank"), announced today that W. Todd Ross has been hired as Market President for the Roanoke Valley Region.
+/EIN News/ -- STRASBURG, Va., April 24, 2023 (GLOBE NEWSWIRE) -- First National Corporation (the “Company” or “First National”) (NASDAQ: FXNC), the bank holding company of First Bank (the “Bank”), announced today that W. Todd Ross has been hired as Market President for the Roanoke Valley Region.
 Todd will be responsible for all lines of business banking, and business development, while partnering with other core functions such as retail, treasury, and mortgage banking.

 “Todd’s experience clearly aligns with our culture and strategic commitment to growth in the Roanoke Valley Region, including Botetourt and Roanoke Counties, as well as Roanoke and Salem proper,” said Scott C. Harvard, CEO of First National Corporation and First Bank.